justinvos/PHIL105G/PHIL_105G_Notes.md

 ![alt text](good-bad-diagram.png "Good and bad arguments")

+## Virtues

+The **principle of charity** is to always try to understand the strongest, most persuasive version of an argument.

+The **instrumental justification** proposes that critical thinking is valuable because using it means we get closer to the truth.

+The **intrinsic justification** proposes that critical thinking is valuable in its own right because it is what makes us better people.

 ## Fallacies
-The **ad hominem fallacy** is when an arguer attacks the person rather than evaluating the argument on its merits.
+### Fallacies of relevance
+**Fallacies of relevance** offer reasons to believe a claim or conclusion that, on examination, turn out to not in fact to be reasons to do any such thing.

+* The **Tu Quoque fallacy** is the rejection of an argument because the person advancing it fails to practice what they preach.

-The **red herring fallacy** is when an arguer side-tracks the audience with an irrelevant issue.
+* The **red herring fallacy** is when an arguer side-tracks the audience with an irrelevant issue.

-The **straw-man fallacy** is when an arguer distorts and attacks a weaker version of their opponent’s argument.
+* The **straw-man fallacy** is when an arguer distorts and attacks a weaker version of their opponent’s argument.

+* The **ad hominem fallacy** is when an arguer attacks the person rather than evaluating the argument on its merits.

+* An **appeal to authority** is the relying on the view of apparent authorities to settle the truth of a statement or argument.

+### Fallacies of unacceptable premises
+**Fallacies of unacceptable premises** attempt to introduce premises that, while they may be relevant, don’t support the conclusion of the argument.

-The **false dilemma fallacy** is when an arguer presents only two options and restricts the possibility of more options.
+* The **false dilemma fallacy** is when an arguer presents only two options and restricts the possibility of more options.

+### Formal fallacies

+**Formal fallacies** are false because of their form or structure.

+* The **affirming the consequent fallacy** is the inferring the converse from the original statement.
+The converse of $P\rightarrow Q$ is $Q\rightarrow P$.
+* The **denying the antecedent fallacy** is the inferring the inverse from the original statement.
+The inverse of $P\rightarrow Q$ is $\lnot P\rightarrow \lnot Q$.

-## Scientific Method
+## Scientific method
 1. Identify a problem or pose a question.
 2. Devise hypothesises to explain the event or phenomenon.
 3. Derive a test for the hypothesis.